qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 * An **option**, to choose from a selection list of possible options.
 * A **numerical value**, to be introduced in a spin box.
-In some contexts (when the parameter applies at the feature level and not at the layer's), you will find a |dataDefined| :sup:`Data-defined override` button by its side, allowing you to open the :ref:`expression builder <vector_expressions>` and enter a mathematical expression to generate variable values for the parameter.
+In some contexts (when the parameter applies at the feature level and not at the layer's), you will find a |dataDefine| :sup:`Data-defined override` button by its side, allowing you to open the :ref:`expression builder <vector_expressions>` and enter a mathematical expression to generate variable values for the parameter.
 Some useful variables related to data loaded into QGIS can be added to your expression, so